AverageHoarder/mkvpropr/README.md

 ```

 ## Configuring mkvpropr
-### Before running the script for the first time, you have to customize it by editing "mkvp_config.yaml" to make it fit your collection
+### Before running the script for the first time, you have to customize it by editing "mkvp_config.yaml" to adjust it for your collection

 ### langs
-This holds all possible inputs that are used to edit track properties and you can and should add your own.
+This holds all possible inputs that are used to edit track properties and you can and should add your own as I only provide a few examples.

 `langs` is a dictionary of inputs, following this format:<br>
 `"what you input": ["Name of the track", "language code"]`<br>